Program at a Glance

 MET CS 779 Advanced Database Management

-Graduate Prerequisites: (METCS579 OR METCS669) or consent of the instructor - This course covers advanced aspects of database management including normalization and denormalization, query optimization, distributed databases, data warehousing, and big data.
+Prerequisites: METCS579 or METCS669 or consent of the instructor - Investigate advanced aspects of database management including normalization and denormalization, query optimization, distributed databases, data warehousing, and big data.
 There is extensive coverage and hands on work with SQL, and database instance tuning.
-Course covers various modern database architectures including relational, key value, object relational and document store models as well as various approaches to scale out, integrate and implement database systems through replication and cloud based instances.
-Students learn about unstructured "big data" architectures and databases, and gain hands-on experience with Spark and MongoDB.
-Students complete a term project exploring an advanced database technology of their choice.
-Prereq: MET CS 579 or MET CS 669; or instructor's consent. [ 4 cr. ]
+Modern database architectures, including relational, key value, object relational, and document store models, as well as various approaches to scale out, integrate, and implement database systems through replication and cloud-based instances, are covered.
+You will learn about unstructured "big data" architectures and databases, gain hands-on experience with Spark and MongoDB, and complete a term project exploring an advanced database technology of your choice. [ 4 cr. ]

 Type |